Get Fresh Film from Richard

 KODAK PORTRA 400, 35mm and 120

 Another great all-purpose color film that works well in a variety of lighting situations.
 Known for how amazingly it renders skin tones, this film does tend to appear “warmer” compared to other film manufacturers.
-Richard recommends rating this between box speed at +1 for best results.
+Richard recommends rating this between box speed and +1 for best results.
 We do not recommend under/overexposing this film more than one stop.
 Greens might lean toward yellow-green.

 KODAK PORTRA 800, 35mm and 120